aptos-labs/developer-docs/apps/docusaurus/docs/tools/aptos-cli/install-cli/install-cli-mac.md

 # Install the Aptos CLI on Mac

-For mac, the easiest way to install the Aptos CLI is with the package manager `brew`.
+For Mac, the easiest way to install the Aptos CLI is with the package manager `brew`.

 # Installation